 NewsOct 10 2012

 Southeast Pain Management Center is the only pain management facility in the region offering fluoroscopy.
 This procedure provides a real-time, moving X-ray that aids in precisely targeting the treatment area.
-We have the only board-certified team of pain specialists in the region, providing compassionate, quality care.
+We have the only board-certified team of pain specialists in the region.
 We work alongside primary care and referring physicians, with you and your family to assess, treat and manage all aspects of care.
 We use new technologies and enhanced procedures to better manage your pain by precisely targeting where it hurts, resulting in an improved quality of life.

 In addition to procedures such as epidural steroid injections, we also offer advanced interventional techniques which include, but are not limited to, radiofrequency ablation, spinal cord stimulators and spinal pumps.
 Potential candidates for pain management include anyone who suffers from acute or chronic pain.